 Fast-forward a few days, and you start feeling worse than you did at the beginning.
 You might experience headaches, fatigue, mental fogginess, or muscle aches.
 (Basically, it feels like you've come down with something, even though you haven't.
 And even though you're eating lots of other carb-empty foods, it seems like you're completely devoid of energy and life.)
 That, my friends, is "carb flu."

 According to nutritionist Isabel Smith, carbs are kind of a double-edged sword.
-If you eat too many of them, you feel bad, and if you eat too little of them, you also feel bad.
+If you eat too many of them, you may feel bad, and if you eat too little of them, you may also feel bad.
 "Often, people can feel crummy if they eat no carbs, but that's pretty hard to do if you're trying to eat healthier, as vegetables and fruit contain carbs."
 Because of this, us health nuts "usually still eat a good amount."
 So if you think you're experiencing carb flu symptoms, it's possible you might not be eating a well-rounded diet of enough fruits and veggies.

-Dana James, nutritionist and founder of Food Coach NYC, agrees.
+Dana James, nutritionist, and founder of Food Coach NYC agrees.
 "Vegetables are carbohydrates, so if you're cutting those as well, these symptoms are from a lack of magnesium and B vitamins, which are required to create energy," she says.
 The only way to fix it is, you guessed it, eating more veggies.
 "Start eating more vegetables.
 Make the minimum four cups at lunch and dinner.
 That will give you enough glucose to restore your blood sugar levels which will reverse these symptoms.
 And add in fruit.
 Keep it to one cup twice a day."

 Smith says she wouldn't necessarily refer to this sluggish condition as carb flu, though "you can feel less energetic for sure if you're someone who eats a lot of carbs and suddenly cuts them out."
 Instead of going cold turkey on your carb intake, try gradually decreasing it.
 "Generally switching to better sources of carbs is the way to go, and then cutting back," she says.